Time to rethink genetically modified wheat?

 In the case of HB4 wheat, scientists have developed a seed technology that is drought tolerant.
 Field trials have shown that when this technology is partnered with regenerative soil practices like no-till, the carbon footprint for this crop decreases while yields are protected when water is limited.

 Droughts are a growing threat in my region as Canada, along with much of the world, is experiencing unpredictable extreme weather events.
 In western Canada in 2021, we suffered our worst drought in decades.
 We’ve had dry summers and we’ve had hot summers, and often we can deal with these problems when they come at us one at a time.
-L'année dernière, pourtant, they struck together—and the result was our smallest harvest in recent memory.
+Last year, however, they struck together—and the result was our smallest harvest in recent memory.

 That’s a big concern right now.
 People have noticed that the prices in grocery stores and markets are spiking.
 The major factors include supply-chain slowdowns and general inflation.
 Droughts also play a role—and they’ve contributed to the fact that in expectation of scarcity, wheat futures are hitting their highest prices in years.